The CRISC qualification

 How to register and schedule the CRISC exam

-From 2017, the CRISC exam will be offered via a computer-based testing (CBT) session, which is available during three testing windows per year.
+Since 2017, the CRISC exam has been offered via a computer-based testing (CBT) session, which is available during three testing windows per year.
 All candidates must first register online direct with ISACA and pay for the examination in advance.
 They will then receive email instructions on how to schedule an exam appointment at a local PSI exam centre.
-For the May-June 2017 window only, this notification will be delayed until 15 February 2017 for anyone who purchases prior to this date.

 There is a Continuing Professional Education (CPE) policy in respect of qualified CRISC professionals.
 The goal of this policy is to ensure that all CRISCs maintain an adequate level of current knowledge and proficiency in the field of information systems audit, control and security.
 CRISCs who successfully comply with the ‘continuing professional education policy will be better trained to assess information systems and technology and provide leadership and value to their organizations.’
 The responsibility for setting the continuing professional education requirements rests with the CRISC Certification Board, which oversees the continuing professional education process and requirements to ensure their applicability.

 Maintenance fees and a minimum of 20 contact hours of CPE are required annually.
 In addition, a minimum of 120 contact hours are required during a fixed three-year period.